 Is your network bandwidth being saturated by 'non-essential' or 'non-business-critical' traffic?
 Are your users spending too much time and resources on applications like Pandora or YouTube while legitimate traffic suffers because of it?
 Lock it down with Bandwidth Control rules that leverage Application Control signatures.
-Here's how to start:

-First, you need to get a snapshot of who the heavy users and applications are on your network.
-This is best accomplished by navigating to the Reports section, selecting bandwidth control, and viewing some of the Top traffic reports such as Top Hostnames, Clients, and Usernames for heavy bandwidth users and Top Application for the most prevalent application traffic.
+You will need to get a snapshot of who the heavy users and applications are on your network.
+This is best accomplished by navigating to Reports, selecting Bandwidth Control from the "Select Report" menu, and viewing some of the Top traffic reports such as "Top Hostnames", "Top Clients", and "Top Usernames" for heavy bandwidth users and "Top Application" for the most prevalent application traffic.

 With Bandwidth Control installed, configured (via the wizard), and QoS enabled let's view some rules.
 Navigate to Bandwidth Control > Settings > Rules tab.
 Here are some examples of rules.
 As you can see, each rule has an action and many of those actions are to set a priority.

-Priorities can be viewed and edited in QoS:
+Priorities can be viewed and edited in QoS.
 The 7 priorities in the default configuration can be thought of as two sets - the top four priorities: Very High, High, Medium and Low can all consume all available bandwidth if no higher priority class wishes to use it.
 Use these to prioritize traffic above normal, such as VoIP or important business traffic.
 The bottom three priorities Limited, Limited More, and Limited Severely are always limited regardless of other priorities' bandwidth consumption, because their download and upload limits are set to less than 100%.
 These should be used in situation where the goal is to restrict traffic regardless of if there is more bandwidth available.
-You can edit these priority values in Config > Network > Advanced > QoS.
+You can edit these priority values in Config > Network > Advanced > QoS > QoS Priorities.

 As you can see in the screenshot above, I used the conditional 'Application Control: Application' and we procured the application name from the reporting/application control rules.
-The action type is 'Set Priority' and that unlocks the 'Priority' drop-down menu where you can select one of the 7 priorities to assign to this application traffic.
+The Action Type is 'Set Priority' and that unlocks the 'Priority' drop-down menu where you can select one of the 7 priorities to assign to this application traffic.